Did you know every cell in your body contains omega 3 fatty acids?

 The good news is, there’s an easy, convenient, and delicious way to meet your daily omega 3 needs.
 You can supplement with Triple Power Omega 3 Fish Oil.

 Just two tablespoons of Triple Power Omega 3 Fish Oil provides 750 mg of EPA, 450 mg of DHA, and 280 mg of other omega 3 fatty acids for a total of 2.96 g.
 That’s your recommended daily intake taken care of.

 And on top of the inflammation-fighting power of omega 3s, Triple Power contains astaxanthin and curcumin— two of nature’s most potent anti-inflammatories.
-So, with Triple Power, you can be triple sure to beat inflammation.
-(Remember, inflammation is one of the top treatable causes of osteoporosis.)
+(Remember, chronic, low-grade inflammation is a common cause of bone loss.)

 But the best part about Triple Power is its delicious flavor.
 You’ll never have to worry about fishy burps or nasty after taste.
 In fact, the mango flavor is so good that I like to drizzle my Triple Power over my morning granola or yogurt!